-- (m) The weighted-average number of Company Shares used to compute pro forma basic earnings per Company Share for the year ended December 31, 2024 is 553,275,513, which represents the number of Company Shares expected to be outstanding immediately following the Spin-Off.
-Refer to pro forma footnote (g) above. - (n) The weighted-average number of Company Shares used to compute pro forma diluted earnings per Company Share for the year ended December 31, 2024 is 553,275,513, which represents the number of Company Shares expected to be outstanding immediately following the Spin-Off.
+- (m) The weighted-average number of Company Shares used to compute pro forma basic earnings per Company Share is 552,735,960 for the three months ended March 31, 2025 and the year ended December 31, 2024, which represents the number of Company Shares expected to be outstanding immediately following the Spin-off.
+Refer to pro forma footnote (g) above. - (n) The weighted-average number of Company Shares used to compute pro forma diluted earnings per Company Share is 552,735,960 for the three months ended March 31, 2025 and the year ended December 31, 2024, which represents the number of Company Shares expected to be outstanding immediately following the Spin-off.
 Refer to pro forma footnote (g) above.
-The actual dilutive effect on the number of Company Shares outstanding following the completion of the Spin-Off will depend on various factors, including employees who may change employment between Parent and the Company and the impact of equity-based compensation arrangements.
+The actual dilutive effect on the number of Company Shares outstanding following the completion of the Spin-off will depend on various factors, including employees who may change employment between Parent and the Company and the impact of equity-based compensation arrangements.
 We cannot estimate dilutive effects at this time.